 Governance and Policies

-All members in good standing have the right to vote at the Annual General Meeting, held in July each year.
-Notice of the meetings are posted 60 days prior to the meeting as defined in the Pickleball Canada by-laws, which are available HERE. (updated July 2018)
+All members in good standing have the right to vote at the Annual General Meeting.
+Notice of the meetings are posted 60 days prior to the meeting as defined in the Pickleball Canada by-laws, which are available HERE. (updated June 2019)

 Pickleball Canada provides a formal orientation and training procedure for new board members.
 All documents are available to all Board members through an online portal driven by the GOOGLE Team drive program.